2018 Oregon elections: Commissioner of Labor

 Since the Commissioner of Labor is a nonpartisan role, a general election is only held if no one in the primary election secures 50% of the vote.
 Hoyle avoided a runoff vote and was elected to the role by winning 52.28% of the vote in the primary election.

 Legislative

-Of the 30 seats in the Oregon State Senate, 17 were up for election (15 regular elections and 2 special elections).
+Of the 30 seats in the Oregon State Senate, 17 were up for election (15 regular elections and two special elections).
 All 60 seats in the Oregon House of Representatives were up for election.
 As a result of the election, the Democratic Party expanded its advantage over the Republican Party and held a supermajority in both chambers.
-Democrats had an 18-12 majority in the Senate and 38-22 majority in the House of Representatives.
+Democrats had an 18–12 majority in the Senate and a 38–22 majority in the House of Representatives.

 Ballot measures

 There were five statewide Oregon ballot measures on the general election ballot.
 As a result of the election, one ballot measure passed while the other four failed.